-Step 2: Navigate to Home tab under the Excel ribbon and click on the small arrow type of icon which is there to enlarge the number formatting under Number group.
+Step 2: Navigate to the Home tab under the Excel ribbon and click on the small arrow type of icon, which is there to enlarge the number formatting under the Number group.
 See the screenshot below:

 A new window will pop up named Format Cells.
 Here you can format the cells as well as customize the formatting of the cell as per your requirements.

 Step 3: By default, the Number tab is something that gets highlighted inside the Format Cells window out of all six tabs.
 If it is not, you need to click on it to select.
-Under Number tab, select Category: as Number.
+Under the Number tab, select Category: as Number.

-Step 4: Once you click on the Number option, on the right-hand side under the Format Cells window, you can see a sample of the formatting.
-Reduce the Decimal Places: to zero (0) from 2 and Select the last numbering sample which has a negative sign with it and text color as red under Negative Numbers: section.
+Step 4: Once you click on the Number option, on the right-hand side, under the Format Cells window, you can see a sample of the formatting.
+Reduce the Decimal Places: to zero (0) from 2 and Select the last numbering sample, which has a negative sign with it and text color as red under Negative Numbers.
 Click the OK button once done.

 You can see the negative numbers are colored with text color as red.
 See the screenshot below:

 Example #3 – Custom Number Formatting

 We can use a custom number formatting of our own to represent the negative numbers.
 Follow the steps below for better understanding:

 Step 1: Select all the cells which you wanted to format under Excel.

 Step 2: Open the Format Cells dialogue box by clicking the icon that is there for number formatting.
 It comes from the Number group present under the Home tab.

-Step 3: Under Format Cells window that opens up, select the Number tab (if it is not selected by default).
-Under Category, this time instead of going for Number, go for Custom; since we wanted our own custom formatting for the negative numbers.
+Step 3: Under the Format Cells window that opens up, select the Number tab (if it is not selected by default).
+Under Category, this time, instead of going for Number, go for Custom; since we wanted our own custom formatting for the negative numbers.

-Step 4: Now, on the right-hand side, under Type: section type the following to be able to make the negative numbers visible as bracketed in red text.
+Step 4: Now, on the right-hand side, under the Type: section, type the following to be able to make the negative numbers visible as bracketed in red text.